-The FP-020 series of compounds are the new-generation MMP-12 inhibitors developed by the Company following FP-025, with higher potency and similar high selectivity.
-They have shown excellent results in the animal models of idiopathic pulmonary fibrosis and Sarcoidosis.
-Patent applications have been filed with the U.S. Patent and Trademark Office and strategies for clinical development are being evaluated.
+The FP-020 series of compounds are the new-generation MMP-12 inhibitors developed by the Foresee following FP-025, with oral higher potency and similar high selectivity.
+They have shown excellent results in idiopathic pulmonary fibrosis, Interstitial lung disease, and Sarcoidosis animal models.
+Patent applications have been filed with the U.S. Patent and Trademark Office, and strategies for clinical development are being evaluated.

-The FP-020 series of compounds via the specific MMP-12 inhibition mechanism have excellent effects in the animal model; therefore, FP-020 have the potential to become the alternative therapeutic drugs.
+The FP-020 series of compounds via the specific MMP-12 inhibition mechanism has potent effects in the animal model; therefore, FP-020 can potentially emerge as an alternative therapeutic drug to target these indications.

 In patients with sarcoidosis, the MMP12 gene is highly expressed in areas of active granulomatous inflammation; targeting MMP-12 might be a novel approach to granuloma resolution in pulmonary sarcoidosis.
 The ability of FP-020 to inhibit the expression and activity of MMP-12 will help to inhibit the occurrence and formation of granulomas in sarcoidosis, and it has strong specificity and will not inhibit other MMPs.
-It is expected to effectively reduce the occurrence of side effects.
-If it can be successfully developed into a drug, it will be beneficial for patients.
+It is expected to reduce the occurrence of side effects .

 Idiopathic pulmonary fibrosis (IPF)

-Idiopathic pulmonary fibrosis (IPF) is a rare but serious lung disease characterized by chronic interstitial pneumonia and progressive deposition of fibrotic tissue in the lungs, with symptoms including dyspnea, cough, and impaired quality of life, progressive progression and death.
+Idiopathic pulmonary fibrosis (IPF) is a severe but rare lung disease lung disease characterized by chronic interstitial pneumonia and progressive deposition of fibrotic tissue in the lungs, with symptoms including dyspnea, cough, and poor quality of life, advance progression, and death.
 According to the National Institutes of Health (NIH), about 100,000 people in the United States have IPF.
 Approximately 30,000 to 40,000 new cases are diagnosed each year.
 Worldwide, IPF affects 13 to 20 out of every 100,000 people.

 Acute exacerbation of idiopathic pulmonary fibrosis remains an unmet medical need.
 All patients require supportive care to relieve hypoxemia and alleviate symptoms of shortness of breath and cough.
 Most experts administer systemic glucocorticoids, although randomized trial data are lacking.
 Broad-spectrum antibiotics are typically initiated as the radiographic findings presented with pneumonia.
 Accumulating data suggest that the antifibrotic agents help prevent AEs.
 Unfortunately, the value of adding or continuing antifibrotic agents during an AE remains unknown.

 Pulmonary emphysema, a progressive lung disease, is a form of chronic obstructive pulmonary disease (COPD).
 It is characterized by abnormal permanent enlargement of lung air spaces with the destruction of their walls without any fibrosis and destruction of lung parenchyma with loss of elasticity.
-This may be due to some internal or external factors that lead to long term inflammation of the alveolar outer membrane, and result in permanent damage to the alveolar structure.
-In such damaged alveoli, the efficiency of gas exchange is very poor, resulting in a situation of insufficient oxygen and carbon dioxide retention in the body, which seriously affects the patient's mobility and normal life.
-Chronic bronchitis, bronchial asthma, silicosis and tuberculosis can cause this disease, but the main risk factor is smoking; common symptoms are cough, phlegm, shortness of breath, cyanosis, etc. The long-term development of the disease can lead to pulmonary heart disease.
+This may be due to some internal or external factors that lead to long-term inflammation of the alveolar outer membrane and result in permanent damage to the alveolar structure.
+In such damaged alveoli, the efficiency of gas exchange is very poor, resulting in insufficient oxygen and carbon dioxide retention in the body, which seriously affects the patient's mobility and normal life.
+Chronic bronchitis, bronchial asthma, silicosis, and tuberculosis can cause this disease, but the main risk factor is smoking; common symptoms are cough, phlegm, shortness of breath, cyanosis, etc. The long-term development of the disease can lead to pulmonary heart disease.

 The prevalence of emphysema in the United States is approximately 14 million.
-Currently, there is no known, definitive treatment that can modify the disease process.
-Medical therapy includes using a bronchodilator alone or in combination with anti-inflammatory drugs such as corticosteroids and phosphodiesterase-4 inhibitors.
+Currently, no known, definitive treatment can modify the disease process.
+Medical therapy includes using a bronchodilator alone or with anti-inflammatory drugs such as corticosteroids and phosphodiesterase-4 inhibitors.